paljs/docs/src/pages/generator/nexus.md

   };
   // send custom dmmf if you have custom generated client path for generate input types dmmf?: DMMF.Document;
+  // by default when we create update inputs you will set data like {username: {set: "Ahmed"}} by making this option true you will be able to use it like {username: "Ahmed"} without set.
+  // but you will also lose these options for number fields
+  // increment: x: Adds x to the current value
+  // decrement: x: Subtracts x from the current value
+  // multiply: x: Multiplies the current value by x
+  // divide: x: Divides the current value by x
+  // set: x: Sets the value to x (equivalent to data: { age: 18 }) doNotUseFieldUpdateOperationsInput?: boolean;
 });
 ```